andrewtbiehl/andrewtbiehl.com/_posts/2022-09-07-jekyll-tree-sitter.md

 permalink: "/blog/jekyll-tree-sitter"
 ---

+***2024-06-25 Update:*** Unsurprisingly, the syntax highlighting tools referenced and reviewed in this post have continued to develop since its publication, rendering some of the exposition and discussion on their behavior and features outdated.
+Even so, I have decided to freeze the syntax highlighting comparisons provided in this post in their original state so that their associated discussions continue to remain coherent.

 ***2022-11-11 Update:*** This concept is now a plugin!
 Now there's no need to DIY; instead visit [github.com/andrewtbiehl/kramdown-syntax_tree_sitter](https://github.com/andrewtbiehl/kramdown-syntax_tree_sitter#kramdown-tree-sitter-highlighter)